Where Is Springfield?

-The Simpsons creator Matt Groening recently confessed in an interview that the fictional town in which everyone’s favorite macaroni yellow family lived–Springfield–is actually based on Springfield, Oregon.
+The Simpsons creator Matt Groening has confessed in a years old interview that the fictional town in which everyone’s favorite macaroni yellow family lived–Springfield–is actually based on Springfield, Oregon.
 While this may disappoint the Springfields in every other state of the Union, it can hardly come as a surprise to Oregonians.
 (Editors Note: Groening now says he was misquoted.)
-After all, Evergreen Terrace (the street on which the Simpson family lives) is the name of the street in southeast Portland on which Groening grew up, and Lovejoy, Flanders, and Quimby are only some of the Portland street names that have been applied to major characters in the Simpsons.
+After all, Evergreen Terrace (the street on which the Simpson family lives) is the name of the street in southeast Portland on which Groening grew up; and Lovejoy, Flanders, and Quimby are only some of the Portland street names that have been applied to major characters in the Simpsons.

-While their guest stars have ranged from the newest celebrities on the block (here’s looking at you, Glee cast,) to legends like Patrick Stewart and Ringo Starr.
+While their guest stars have ranged from the newest celebrities on the block (@ the Glee cast) to legends like Patrick Stewart and Ringo Starr.
 Kelsey Grammar–famous predominantly for the sitcoms Cheers and Frasier–has voiced the ever-homicidal Sideshow Bob from the beginning of the series.
 Neil Patrick Harris had already been in an episode by the early ’90s.
 Stephen Hawking has played himself four times on the show, and Leonard Nimoy has appeared as himself twice.
-(Although his Star Trek co-star, William Shatner, is rumored to be the first star ever to turn down a guest spot…) When someone is famous enough to make it on to (or turn down) The Simpsons, they’ve truly made it.
+Ont he flip side, his Star Trek co-star, William Shatner, is rumored to be the first star ever to turn down a guest spot.
+When someone is famous enough to make it on to (or turn down) The Simpsons, they’ve truly made it.

 So Where is Springfield, Really?